-Performed by local amateur actors, the play begins at the top of Calle Grande depicting Judas’ betrayal, the Last Supper, Jesus’ arrest in the Garden of Gethsemane, Peter’s denial of Christ, and the trial before Pontius Pilate; before the final scenes where Christ walks the long and lonely road to crucifixion into the town square which serves as Golgotha, Calvary.
+Performed by local amateur actors, the play begins at the top of Calle Grande and depicts scenes from the famous story.
+The play begins with Judas’ betrayal, and then runs through the Last Supper; Jesus’ arrest in the Garden of Gethsemane; Peter’s denial of Christ; and the trial before Pontius Pilate.
+Finally, Christ walks the long and lonely road to crucifixion into the town square, which serves as Golgotha, Calvary.

 It is a spectacular sight.

 So spectacular in fact, that locals and tourists alike flock to the town to see it, and the event is televised live on Canarian TV.
-The actors playing the main roles professionally deliver their lines with such passion that it is impossible not to be moved by them, despite the language barrier (the play is entirely in Spanish, but this does not matter).
-The actors wear microphones, which are relayed to large speakers, so that every word can be heard across the town and the action is played out on a big screen ensuring that those at the bottom end of the street do not miss the action at the beginning.
+The actors playing the leading roles deliver their lines with such passion that it is impossible not to be moved by them, despite the language barrier.
+The play is entirely in Spanish, but this does not matter.
+The actors wear microphones, which are relayed to large speakers so that every word can be heard across the town.
+Big screens lining the route ensure spectators don’t miss any action.

-With a fantasic musical score, including songs sung by the main actors, one of which was a haunting and poignant number by the destraught Mary Magdalene, the play can’t fail to move even the most non-religious in the audience.
+With a fantastic musical score, including songs sung by the main actors, one of which was a haunting and poignant number by the distraught Mary Magdalene, the play can’t fail to move even the most non-religious in the audience.

-By the time a bleeding and beaten Jesus staggers towards the place of crucifixion, bearing the cross and the crown of thorns around his head, it is hard not to feel transported back to the crowd baying for his blood, although the spectators in this crowd maintained a dignified and respectful silence.
+By the time bleeding and beaten Jesus staggers towards the place of crucifixion, bearing the cross and the crown of thorns around his head, it is hard not to feel transported back to the crowd baying for his blood.
+However, the spectators in this crowd maintained a dignified and respectful silence.

-Tenerife’s ancient mountains that serve as a backdrop only contribute to the authenticity.
+Tenerife’s ancient mountains that serve as a backdrop only contribute to authenticity.

 Do you enjoy street theatre?
 What is the best street theatre you have seen?
 Leave me a comment in the section below!